MetOffice/simulation-systems/source/FurtherDetails/who.rst

 Code Reviewer
 -------------

-The Code Reviewer performs the 2nd stage of review for every ticket.
+The Code Reviewer performs the 2nd stage of review for every PR.
 Further details are described in the :ref:`Code Reviewers Guide<code_review>`.

 Reviews should be turned around on a reasonable timescale and follow the Code